 This is Naked Capitalism fundraising week.
 223 donors have already invested in our efforts to combat corruption and predatory conduct, particularly in the financial realm.
 Please join us and participate via our donation page, which shows how to give via check, credit card, debit card, PayPal, Clover, or Wise.
-Read about why we’re doing this fundraiser, what we’ve accomplished in the last year, and our current goal, strengthening our IT infrastructure.
+Read about why we’re doing this fundraiser, what we’ve accomplished in the last year, and our current goal, supporting the comments section.

 Conor here: The following piece compares the hagiography surrounding Kirk to that of Ruth Bader Ginsburg, Kobe Bryant, and Queen Elizabeth.
 Perhaps the author is treading carefully due to the “sensitivity” around the issue, but it seems painfully obvious that the Kirk case is in an altogether different stratosphere.
 While the memes and amount of social media posts might be comparable, the number of powerful forces aiming to benefit are not, which in the case of Kirk, include at least the following: the Trump administration, Israel, the military, national security state, ICE, private prison industry, tech accelerationists, Christian nationalists, and probably more I’m forgetting.
 Another obvious difference is that those individuals died of natural causes, or in the case of Bryant, an accident.
 Kirk was assassinated, and the official narrative has a lot of holes that may never be filled.